tobyqin/xmind2testlink/README.md

 ### 1. Use from browser

-A simple webpage to host this feature also has been built in  `web` folder.
+A simple web page to host this feature also has been built in  `web` folder.
 To start the website, here is the command:

 ```shell
 # clone this git repo ahead